Ttimofeyka/Rave/reference/grammar/operators.md

 Non-constant arrays are generated using the '->' operator.
 They return a pointer to the memory allocated from the heap, allowing you to use non-const values to determine the edges of the slice.
 They need to be cleaned up via std::free after the end of use.

+If you try to put a value to a slice, the slice will reflect the interval of the pointer or array elements that will be set to a value from this array or pointer.

 Examples:
 ```d
 import <std/io>